-Achieving government regulatory compliance–PCI, SOX, HIPPA– isn’t a one-time exercise.
+Achieving government regulatory compliance–PCI, SOX, HIPAA– isn’t a one-time exercise.
 It requires careful planning and implementation of a compliant IT infrastructure and continuous maintenance.
 Compliance strategy is an ongoing process that works to protect your organization from penalties and your data from hacks.
 Though each form of compliance looks for similar items and configurations, the goal and focus of each are different.
 WSM can make compliance testing a part of your overall digital transformation strategy and ensure that your infrastructure meets guidelines.

 Types of compliance we help with

 If your business accepts, transmits, or stores card payment data through the phone, online, or physical scanning, you are required to meet Payment Card Industry Data Security Standard (PCI DSS) regulations.
 PCI Compliance applies to any company of any size; however, different merchant levels based on transaction number per year apply.

 PCI compliance is not a one-time exam, but an ongoing process that works to protect your company and your customers.
 Businesses are required to submit quarterly scans to ensure there are no failing vulnerabilities found and that data is safe.
 WSM can help you meet PCI compliance by finding and fixing your vulnerabilities, as well as completing the necessary quarterly scans.